About The Fighters Generation's Game & Character Reviews!

 fighting game "suggests" that it features real martial arts, how

-"well-executed" are the techniques when performed?
-This is very similar to how an observant pro-wrestling fan can tell when a wrestling move is
+authentic and accurate are the styles are represented?
+This is comparable to how an observant pro-wrestling fan can tell when a wrestling move is

-the most underrated aspect of fighting games... that music.
+the most underrated aspect of fighting games... the soundtrack!
 Many

 fighting games have intricate,

 well-designed, and downright catchy tunes.
-Is the soundtrack of the
+Is the music of the

 game something I'd want to rock out to in my car from time or time, or do